 - You do not know the dog’s immunization status.

 - The bite is on your face, hand, or foot.

-- You have not had a tetanus shot with 5 years.
+- You have not had a tetanus shot within five years.

-- Get names, addresses, and phone numbers for any potential witnesses.
+- Get names, addresses, and phone numbers of any potential witnesses.

-- Do not discuss money or legal issues with the dog’s owner right away.
+- Do not discuss money or legal issues with the dog’s owner.

 - Gather documentation of your injuries, including photographs and hospital records.

-- Contact a Milwaukee personal injury lawyer as soon as possible.
+- Contact a personal injury lawyer as soon as possible.

 - Do not sign anything until you have spoken with a lawyer.